 - The choice of path and electives within the path are to be made in consultation with the adviser at the time of declaration of the major and approved by the Department.

-- At least one of the four electives must be at the 300-level.
+- At least one of the three electives must be at the 300-level.
 This can include a second Cognitive Science seminar if it is relevant to the path.

 - No more than one of the electives can be a 100-level course.